Operations ChemistDate Posted: 13/05/2019

 Either a degree level (or equivalent) qualification in Chemistry or a closely related discipline or a completed apprenticeship as a chemical operator, with minimum of one year’s relevant industrial experience.

-To apply please email your letter of application, CV and any relevant supporting documents to FAO Jodie Staton.
+To apply please email your letter of application, CV and any relevant supporting documents to Jodie Staton.

 Send us your application